libcc/Bitfi/README.md

 ## Overview

-This README describes the usage of various commands used for handling files and running programs with input files.
+This README describes the various commands used to handle files and run programs with input files.
 Below is an explanation of each command.

 ### Data Preprocessing

 1. **Download the TSV data**

-2. **Use LibreOffice Calc for processing the data and save the result as html file**
+2. **Use LibreOffice Calc to process the data and save the result as html file**

 3. **Conver newlines to spaces**

 4. **Save the data as List-{Date}.txt**

-### Commands
+### Running the Program

 1. **Unzipping the Password-Protected File**